Whonix/kloak/README.md

 ### How it works

-The time between key press and release events are typically used to identify users by their typing behavior. `kloak` obfuscates these time intervals by introducing a random delay between the physical key events and the arrival of key events at the application, for example a web browser.
+The time between key press and release events are typically used to identify users by their typing behavior.
+The pattern of mouse movements and clicks can be used in a similar fashion. `kloak` obfuscates these time intervals and patterns by introducing a random delay between the physical input events and the arrival of input events at the application, for example a web browser.
+For mice, the number of input events is also obfuscated by combining many small mouse move events into a few mouse jumps.
+This also obfuscates the exact shape of the mouse movement path.

-`kloak` grabs the input device and writes delayed key events to the output device.
+`kloak` grabs the input device and sends delayed input events to the Wayland compositor using emulated input protocols.
 Grabbing the device disables any other application from reading the events.
-Events are scheduled to be released in a separate thread, where a random delay is introduced before they are written to a user-level input device via `uinput`.
-This was inspired from [kbd-mangler](https://github.com/bgeradz/Input-Mangler/).
+Events are scheduled to be released at a later time as they are recieved, and a semi-random delay is introduced before they are sent to the compositor.

 ### When does it fail

 `kloak` does not protect against all forms of keystroke biometrics that can be used for identification.
 Specifically,

 * If the delay is too small, it is not effective.
 Adjust the delay to as high a value that's comfortable.
 * Repeated key presses are not obfuscated.
 If your system is set to repeat held-down keys at a unique rate, this could leak your identity.
+(TODO: Is this still the case, or are held-down keys obfuscated now?)
 * Writing style is still apparent, in which [stylometry techniques could be used to determine authorship](https://vmonaco.com/papers/An%20investigation%20of%20keystroke%20and%20stylometry%20traits%20for%20authenticating%20online%20test%20takers.pdf).
 * Higher level cognitive behavior, such as editing and application usage, are still apparent.
 These lower-frequency actions are less understood at this point, but could potentially be used to reveal identity.